guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/resources/policy_templates/conflict_resolution_policy.md

 # Conflict Resolution Policy Template for Cooperative Housing Trustees

 ## Purpose
-This policy outlines a structured, equitable, and transparent framework for dispute resolution within [Cooperative Name].
-It aims to facilitate prompt conflict resolution, foster constructive inter-member relationships, and reinforce cooperative values of community and shared governance.
+This policy establishes a structured, equitable, and transparent framework for dispute resolution within [Cooperative Name].
+It aims to facilitate prompt conflict resolution, foster constructive inter-member relationships, and reinforce cooperative values of community and shared governance, specifically empowering trustees with a clear procedural guide.

 ## Scope
 This policy applies to conflicts between: